 All students are responsible for the proper completion of their academic program, for familiarity with all requirements of the Vance-Granville Community College catalog under which they intend to graduate, for maintaining the Grade Point Average required and knowing their academic standing, and for meeting all other degree requirements.
-Advisors and Academic and career success coaches are available to all students, but final responsibility for meeting program and graduation requirements remains with the students.
+Academic advisors are available to all students, but final responsibility for meeting program and graduation requirements remains with the students.